Black History: A History of Permanent White Oppression, from 1619 to 2016

 The wealth accorded America by slavery was not just in what the slaves pulled from the land but in the slaves themselves.
 “In 1860, slaves as an asset were worth more than all of America’s manufacturing, all of the railroads, all of the productive capacity of the United States put together,” the Yale historian David W. Blight has noted.
 “Slaves were the single largest, by far, financial asset of property in the entire American economy.”
 The sale of these slaves — “in whose bodies that money congealed,” writes Walter Johnson, a Harvard historian — generated even more ancillary wealth.
 Loans were taken out for purchase, to be repaid with interest.
 Insurance policies were drafted against the untimely death of a slave and the loss of potential profits.
 Slave sales were taxed and notarized.
 The vending of the black body and the sundering of the black family became an economy unto themselves, estimated to have brought in tens of millions of dollars to antebellum America.
 In 1860 there were more millionaires per capita in the Mississippi Valley than anywhere else in the country.

 A common buzzword in American politics today is the “redistribution of wealth.”
-Slavery was redistribution of wealth en masse — the wealth of their bodies, their very persons, and of the work of their hands, transferred to their white owners and to white society as a whole, building an economy that black people could not participate in.
-Not only that, but for decades after the end of slavery, and still today, evolving white racism has continued to prevent blacks from participating fully in the economy that their ancestors built.
+Slavery was redistribution of wealth en masse — the wealth of Black bodies, of human persons, and of the labor of their hands, transferred to their white owners and to white society as a whole, building an economy that Black people could not participate in and are still often locked out of.